priynka-singh/recipe-recommendation-app/README.md

 5. Create a new Pull Request

 Please ensure that your code adheres to the project's coding standards and includes appropriate documentation.

+## Project Structure

+- **env**: Contains the virtual environment for the project.
+- **templates**: Includes HTML templates used for rendering web pages.
+- **static**: Stores static files such as CSS, JavaScript, and images.
+- **.env**: Configuration file for storing environment variables.
+- **app.yaml**: Configuration file for deploying the application on Google Cloud Platform.
+- **Dockerfile**: Defines the steps to create a Docker image for the Flask application.
+- **.dockerignore**: Specifies files and directories to be excluded when building a Docker image.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.